 El Salvador's newly elected president, Nayib Bukele, based his appeal in large part on his determination to rid the system of entrenched corrupt actors.
 During his campaign, he floated the possibility of establishing an international commission that would work to strengthen and supplement Salvadoran judicial institutions.
 The scope and structure of such a commission, as well as its international sponsorship and relationship to existing institutions, remain uncertain and the subject of considerable controversy in a highly polarized political environment.

-This initiative will assess the plausibility and implications of this proposal and consider the forms that such a body could take in light of experience with international commissions in neighboring countries.
-Under the direction of American University Professor Charles Call and a team of senior researchers at CLALS and in Central America, this effort will draw on international expertise to provide sound, detailed analysis of lessons that anti-impunity efforts elsewhere in Central America may hold for El Salvador.
-This effort will build on previous CLALS-sponsored studies, most notably an analysis of the Mission against Impunity and Corruption in Honduras (MACCIH).
+This initiative assesses the plausibility and implications of this proposal and considers the forms that such a body could take in light of experience with international commissions in neighboring countries.
+Under the direction of American University Professor Charles Call and a team of senior researchers at CLALS and in Central America, this effort draws on international expertise to provide sound, detailed analysis of lessons that anti-impunity efforts elsewhere in Central America may hold for El Salvador.
+This effort builds on previous CLALS-sponsored studies, most notably an analysis of the Mission against Impunity and Corruption in Honduras (MACCIH).

 This project is funded by Open Society Foundations.

 Project lead Professor Call authored a report to disseminate findings to the Salvadoran public, and it was launched in San Salvador, El Salvador on June 20, 2019 at the Universidad Centroamericana José Simeón Cañas.
-The report is available in English and Spanish below.
+The report is available in English and Spanish: